EvanRaeder/web-tutorial/docs/django-oci-deployment.md

 ```

 2. Set permissions:

 ```bash
 sudo gpasswd -a www-data ubuntu
 ```

+_You may need to make the static folder readable by www-data as well_

 3. Create symbolic link to enable site:

 ```bash
 sudo ln -s /etc/nginx/sites-available/[project_name] /etc/nginx/sites-enabled
 ```